-The MSc in Social Data Science is offered by the Oxford Internet Institute (OII) in partnership with Statistics, Engineering Science, Sociology, and other departments.
+The MSc in Social Data Science is offered by the Oxford Internet Institute (OII) in partnership with Statistics, Sociology, Engineering Science and other departments.
 The OII faculty works at the cutting-edge of their fields, and this innovative research is fully reflected in their course teaching.
 The department prides itself on providing a stimulating and supportive environment in which all students can flourish.
 As a fully multidisciplinary department, the OII offers you the opportunity to study academic, practical and policy-related issues that can only be understood by drawing on contributions from across many different fields.

 The OII's busy calendar of seminars and events showcases many of the most noteworthy people in Internet research, innovation and policy, allowing students to engage with the cutting edge of scholarship and debates around the Internet.